All Episodes

 You think they judge the numbers, but if it was a peaceful thing, not too many people were there.

-I think that there's a vested interest in making this if you think of extreme, extreme is another way of saying small.
+If you think of extreme, extreme is another way of saying small.

-It's like something in the middle is big at its extremities, it's smaller.
+It's like something in the middle is big.

 I don't think they can acknowledge the numbers without accepting that what this amounts to is a rejection of real power.

-And and I would say that if the people of Britain want to end migration, then that's the end of it.
+And I would say that if the people of Britain want to end migration, then that's the end of it.

-Like don't isn't it strange that it's happening in France and Germany and even in the United States?
+Isn't it strange that it's happening in France and Germany and even in the United States?

 Is it part of an idea to create social disruption?

-Also, it changes the um inflection of an entire community, and so I can see why that's the thing that hits people first.
+And so I can see why that's the thing that hits people first.

-It is important, um, but but what are the steps that lead to it?
+But what are the steps that lead to it?

-Who's making those choices and ultimately who is benefiting from it?
+And ultimately, who is benefiting from it?

-So my name's uh Jack, I'm from Australia, and I've come here today to unite with the kingdom.
+I'm from Australia, and I've come here today to unite with the kingdom.

-Two seconds, yeah.
+Sorry, two seconds, yeah.

-Well the thing is it's not just about remembering our fall and then our diggers and our our forefathers, but about honouring their sacrifice because if England falls, if the West falls, everything they have done will be in vain.
+Well, the thing is, it's not just about remembering our fall and then our diggers and our forefathers, but about honouring their sacrifice.

 We can't allow that to happen.

-So you know, I'm taking a stand.
+So I'm taking a stand.

-So that in mind, what would you like say if you were to describe Keir Starmer in one word?
+So that in mind, what would you say if you were to describe Keir Starmer in one word?

-And it's united a whole country through the hate we feel for him.
+He's not keeping our kids safe and he's united a whole country through the hate we feel for him.

-The country nice work there.
+Nice work there.

 Where's she from?

-I would say possibly that's South London.
+I was saying possibly that's South London.

-Well, do Joe somewhere like that?
+Would you, Joe, somewhere like that?

-She might be from like Catford, somewhere like that, wearing them shades.
+She might be from like Calford.

-Oh country, they like the paedophiles.
+They like the paedophiles.

-The country's gone to shit, doesn't it?
+The country's gone to shit, haven't they?

-Come on, let's have it, right?
+Come on, let's have it, Vlad.

-I'll fucking I'll fucking swear the fuck out of it.
+I'll fucking swear the fucking of it.

-I'll tell them as it is, they're Lord of Bastards.
+I'll tell them as it is.

 Starmer, what a toss pot.